This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I didn’t think the Martha’s Vineyard beaches were all that spectacular.

-The weather wasn’t warm enough for swimming, we were there in May, for some of you it may have been okay.
+The weather wasn’t warm enough for swimming, although we visited Martha’s Vineyard in May, for some of you it may have been okay.
 I don’t usually go swimming unless it’s baking hot and the water temperature warmish.

 But looking at our photos you might think otherwise.